Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

     Sign Up(signup.html)
 This page will consist of a form the user can fill in to take part in the classes or if they wish to just contact the studio if they have any quiries.

+    Technologies used:
+This project consists of pure HTML5 and CSS.

+    Testing

+    Deployment

     Where I got my idea and content for a yoga website :